SantiChan/my-marvel-app/README.md

 Marvel project to show and collect Characters of marvel ( in this case Dargon ball ).

+In this case, we’ve used the Dragon Ball API because the Marvel API isn’t working properly, but i kept the initial design (marvel-app) to maintain the Figma structure as much as possible.
+The detail character information is different in the detail view, where I replaced the comics slider with a block of information for each character.

 The project was developed using the React framework, `Next.js`, and the styles are based on `CSS modules` for each component with the Sass preprocessor.

 We developed a `hexagonal architecture` with layers to separate the business logic from the layers that interact with the data, maintaining consistency, cleanliness, order, and security in our code, making it easily scalable even for large-scale projects.